girliemac/chat-lyft/README.md

 ![screenshot](public/images/screenshot.png)

 Login with your Lyft credential and just chat.
-When you use `/lyft`command, it returns you a static map with nearby Lyft (not Line or Plus, because I simply didn't implement for now) drivers.
+When you use `/lyft`command, it returns you Lyft info- e.g. `/lyft drivers` to get a static map with nearby Lyft drivers (but not Line or Plus, because I simply didn't implement for now), or `/lyft eta` for the estimated time it will take for the nearest driver to reach the user.